Search programs

 Flexibility and convenience

 These are particularly important considerations for working adults, who likely have to fit their classes and schoolwork around their job schedule.
-One reason online degree programs are so popular for working adults is that many offer classes on an asynchronous schedule.
+One reason online degree programs are so popular for working adults is that many offer classes on a self-paced schedule.
 This means there are no set meeting times, and students can access their lessons via pre-recorded lectures, videos, and reading assignments whenever is most convenient for them.
 Even synchronous online programs that have scheduled times for virtual classes make learning more accessible because students can attend from any location and don’t need to spend precious time commuting to campus.

 Student support